nirmit27/credit-risk-modeling/README.md

 # Credit Risk Modelling

-An **ML model** for predicting the amount of risk associated with the extension of credit to a borrower.
+An attempt at **ML modelling** for predicting the amount of risk associated with the extension of credit to a borrower.

 ### Links
 > [Notes](https://drive.google.com/drive/folders/1J4IHFxI6vVhDrjr0lkJxrV3qz5sKOSqV?usp=drive_link)